will-abb/aws-athena-babel/README.md

-# aws-athena-babel
+# ob-athena

 **Run AWS Athena queries directly from Org Babel in Emacs.**

-`aws-athena-babel` is an Emacs package that allows you to write and execute AWS Athena SQL queries from Org-mode source blocks using Org Babel.
+`ob-athena` is an Emacs package that allows you to write and execute AWS Athena SQL queries from Org-mode source blocks using Org Babel.
 It leverages the AWS CLI to submit queries, monitors their status in real time, and displays results in both CSV and JSON formats.

 [See a video demonstration](https://youtu.be/2VoVpH3ceG0)